lpacher/phd/labs/lab0/README.md

 * **Gedit** for Linux
 * **Notepad++** for Windows

-**Gedit** is the default text editor on may Linux distributions.
+**Gedit** is the default text editor on many Linux distributions.
 You can check if it is already installed on your system by opening a terminal and typing :

 ```